sajid-sarker/webflyx/dune.md

-"May thy knife chip and shatter"
+"May thy knife chip and shatter."
 "When is a gift not a gift?"
+"The spice must flow."